This policy is based on

 This policy relates directly to The Surrey Deaf Children’s Society and details our procedures and responsibilities.

-We have a designated Child Protection Officer (Xenia James) who has been specifically trained in line with the NDCS policy detailed in the introduction.
+We have a designated Child Protection Officer (Kris Harvey) who has been specifically trained in line with the NDCS policy detailed in the introduction.

 All committee members have undertaken Enhanced Criminal Records Bureau checks or DBS checks.
 These checks are regularly updated according to NDCS guidelines.